Mr-Noah-B/CNIT381-Chatbot/README.md

 This file is also used to help setup the bot, and run it off of your own computer.

 Prerequisites:
-Visual Studio Code: For editing the commands, as well as running the bot
+Visual Studio Code: For editing the files, as well as running the bot
-Webex Account, Webex teams: For interacting with the bot, as well as creating new bots, if desired
+Webex Account, Webex teams: For interacting with and creating the bot, as well as creating new bots, if desired
 A Web Hook using Ngrok: For the bot to be able to send and receive messages through Webex Teams. the command to get your webhook is **ngrok http 5000**
 Bots Email & Teams Token: To fill out the necessary fields in the 381Bot.py and useless_skills.py files